 From the Technet blogs area then this month we learn that the firm has now made R Server 9.0 (and R Client 2.0) generally available.

-R itself is statistical programming language — so Microsoft R Server (MRS) is a big data analytics platform and route to analysing data at scale and building apps.
+R itself is statistical programming language — so Microsoft R Server (MRS) is a big data analytics platform and route to analyzing data at scale and building apps.
 As it stands today, R Server has been created from software that originates from Revolution Analytics, a company acquired by Microsoft in April 2015.

 With the next version of R Server, Microsoft insists it is further operationalizing R (American Z left in for deliberate effect) and what this means is making R more attractive to enterprise application environment engineers, rather than ‘just’ attractive to data scientists.